msqd/harp/docs/contribute/events.rst

 In HARP Proxy (CE), there are a few applications that expose events, here is a list of the most important ones:

-- :doc:`Events dispatched by HARP Core <../core/events>`
+- :doc:`Events dispatched by HARP Core <../core/events>`: configuration and low-level asgi hooks.
+- :doc:`Events dispatched by the HTTP Client Application <../apps/http_client/events>`: hooks to filter outbound HTTP requests and their associated responses.
-- :doc:`Events dispatched by the Dashboard Application <../apps/dashboard/events>`
+- :doc:`Events dispatched by the Proxy Application <../apps/proxy/events>`: hooks to filter transactions and their associated messages.